 They will also have the option to deepen further their insight into fashion strategies by completing an internship or industry consultation project thanks to GCU London’s strong links with leading organisations within the fashion industry.

-On graduation, students will be well positioned to set up and run a successful fashion business enterprise, or take an existing business into a new phase of growth and development.
+Upon graduation, students will be well positioned to set up and run a successful fashion business enterprise or take an existing business into a new phase of growth and development.

 Why Choose This Programme

-On graduation you'll be well positioned to set up and run a successful fashion business enterprise, or take an existing business into a new phase of success.
-You will also have the opportunity to apply for the Retail Trusts interest free, seed funding prize.
+Upon graduation, you'll be well positioned to set up and run a successful fashion business enterprise or take an existing business into a new phase of success.
+You will also have the opportunity to apply for the Retail Trusts interest-free, seed funding prize.